We ask you, humbly, to help us.

 love and their hopes for their future together.
 Since their hands are

 bound, the texts are held by their assistants.
-The bonds are removed.
+The bonds are then removed.

 ||The couple uses a knife to cut off a lock of each other's hair.
 This